 The Alberta Family Employment Tax Credit is administered by the Canada Revenue Agency along with the Canada Child Tax Benefit (CCTB).
-Click here for general information and payment dates, or use their online calculator.
-For help with your personal CCTB account, please call:
+Click here for general information and payment dates, or use the online calculator.
+For help with your AFETC account, please call:

 1-800-959-2809 (toll free)

 The Alberta Family Employment Tax Credit (AFETC) is a program funded by the Alberta government to help working families provide for their children.
 The AFETC supports families financially and encourages self-reliance and stability.
-In 2010, the Alberta Family Employment Tax Credit provided about $117 million in tax relief to about 140,000 Alberta families.
+Over the 2011-12 benefit year, the Alberta Family Employment Tax Credit provided about $114 million in tax relief to about 137,000 Alberta families.